ecolistening/SoundADE/README.md

 - `SAVE_PATH`: the path to where you want the results saved.
 Your `locations.parquet` file must be in this location.
 For more details on the `locations.parquet` see below.
 - `CORES`: the number of cores (local) or jobs (HPC) to be deployed to process your data
 - `MEM_PER_CPU`: the integer number of gigabytes of RAM deployed *per core or job*
-- `DATASET`: must map to the name of a dataset class in `src/soundade/datasets`.
-- `SAMPLE_RATE`: a resample rate for the audio.
-If comparable features are desired across different sample rates, you should resample to the minimum sample rate in your dataset.
-- `FRAME`: the number of samples used for computing a frame for certain audio features e.g. zero crossing rate.
-- `HOP`: the hop size used for the FFT for audio features derived from the spectrogram, e.g. spectral centroid.
-- `N_FFT`: the number of samples per FFT window, determining the time-frequency resolution for audio features derived from the spectrogram.
-- `MIN_CONF`: a threshold value for BirdNET species detection probabilities.
-Detections below this threshold are ignored.
-Defaults to 0.0.
-- `SEGMENT_LEN`: for longer audio files, we first chunk the audio into segments.
-Defaults to 60s.
-Features are then calculated over each segment independently.

 ### Location Information
 A regular expression is required to find and extract audio files along with their location information.
 See `./config` for examples.